jonfunk21/ProteusAI/README.md

 pip install torch-scatter -f https://data.pyg.org/whl/torch-${TORCH_VERSION}+cuda.html
 ```

+If you have acces to GPUs you can run ESM-Fold.
+Unfortunately the installation of
+openfold can be unstable for some people.
+Please follow installation instructions
+on of the [ESM repository](https://github.com/facebookresearch/esm) and use
+the discussions in the issues section for help.

 ### Install using pip locally for developement

 Install a local version which picks up the latest changes using an editable install: